 #2- Try Something New

 It’s true what they say: variety is the spice of life.
-While it can be relaxing to do your favorite things while on staycation, you may also want to mix things up a bit.
+While doing your favorite things while on staycation can be relaxing, you may also want to mix things up a bit.
 You might be surprised at what new, exciting opportunities await you in your own backyard.
 Think about traditional vacation excursions you might do while abroad.
 Horseback riding, SCUBA diving, and ziplining adventures aren’t reserved just for tourists.
 Do some research to see if such activities are available nearby.
 Not big on excursions?
 Even trying a new restaurant can add some variety to your staycation.

 #3 – Throw a Party or Cookout

 Eating great food and enjoying delicious drinks is one of the best parts of a vacation.
 It’s even better when friends can tag along.
-For your next staycation, consider channeling those vibes with your very own party or cookout.
+Consider channeling those vibes with your party or cookout for your next staycation.
+So, buy a few steaks for the grill, invite a few friends over, and get the party started!
 The best parties feel like a break from the mundane – like you’ve transported your friend group somewhere fabulous.

-Embrace this idea by throwing a themed dinner party, complete with an exotic menu and silly costumes.
+Embrace this idea by throwing a themed dinner party with an exotic menu and silly costumes.
 Or go formal and encourage people to dress to the nines before you serve a multi-course dinner.
 Either way, letting loose is easy when you’ve got great music, food, and company!

 #4 – Host a Movie Night